-For a complete discussion of our contractual obligations, refer to the Company's Annual Report on Form 10-K for the year ended December 31, 2012.
+For a complete discussion of our contractual obligations, refer to the Company's Annual Report on Form 10-K for the year ended December 31, 2013.

-As of June 30, 2013, we were unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authority, hence, per ASC 740, unrecognized tax benefits have been excluded from this disclosure.
+As of March 31, 2014, we were unable to make reasonably reliable estimates of the period of cash settlement with the respective taxing authority per ASC 740, hence, unrecognized tax benefits have been excluded from this disclosure.

-We had total commitments (not reflected on our Unaudited Condensed Consolidated Statements of Financial Condition) relating to future capital contributions to the private equity funds of \$10.8 million (which includes an additional \$5.0 million capital commitment to Trilantic that the Company agreed to in April 2013) and \$7.1 million as of June 30, 2013 and December 31, 2012, respectively.
+We had total commitments (not reflected on our Unaudited Condensed Consolidated Statements of Financial Condition) relating to future capital contributions to private equity funds of \$9.9 million as of March 31, 2014 and December 31, 2013.
 We expect to fund these commitments with cash flows from operations.
 We may be required to fund these commitments at any time through June 2022, depending on the timing and level of investments by our private equity funds.

 We also have commitments related to our redeemable noncontrolling interests.
-The value of our redeemable noncontrolling interests, which principally includes noncontrolling interests held by the principals of EWM, Atalanta Sosnoff and Trilantic, decreased from \$49.7 million as of December 31, 2012 to \$48.8 million as of June 30, 2013, as recorded on our Unaudited Condensed Consolidated Statements of Financial Condition.
+The value of our redeemable noncontrolling interests, which principally includes noncontrolling interests held by the principals of EWM and Atalanta Sosnoff, increased from \$36.8 million as of December 31, 2013 to \$38.9 million as of March 31, 2014, as recorded on our Unaudited Condensed Consolidated Statements of Financial Condition.
+The increase resulted primarily from a \$2.1 million increase related to noncontrolling interests held by the principals of EWM.
+In April 2014, the Company entered into a commitment to purchase 3,332 units, or 22%, of the aggregate amount of the outstanding EWM Class A units held by members of EWM for Class A Shares and LP Units of the Company, for a fair value of \$7.1 million.
+This transaction is expected to settle in May 2014 and will increase the Company's ownership in EWM to 62% immediately following this transaction.
 See Note 12 to our unaudited condensed consolidated financial statements for further information.